 It’s excellent that flavonoids improve plant functions, but what do they do for us?

 Flavonoids are used commercially as a health-food additive and in the pharmaceutical & medicinal industries and cosmetic applications.

-The reason is their proven anti-oxidative, anti-inflammatory, anti-mutagenic, and anti-carcinogenic properties.
-They also help with crucial cellular enzyme function.
+Their proven anti-oxidative, anti-inflammatory, anti-mutagenic, and anti-carcinogenic properties are the reason.
+They also help with crucial cellular enzyme functions.

 Flavonoids are an important contributor to pea shoot nutrition.